flatcar-archive/flatcar-docs/os/booting-on-google-compute-engine.md

-# Running CoreOS Container Linux on Google Compute Engine
+# Running Flatcar Linux on Google Compute Engine

 Before proceeding, you will need a GCE account ([GCE free trial ][free-trial]) and [install gcloud][gcloud-documentation] on your machine.
 In each command below, be sure to insert your project name in place of `<project-id>`.